corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 * 1.3.0 Add handling for primitive infiltration
     * Free buildings and districts processing is more intelligent
     * Changed "generate districts/buildings" to a pair of custom on_actions
+* 2.0.0 Update for compatible for Stellaris 3.1.* "Lem"
+    * Update to use new arithmetic syntax
+    * Update minor underlying game changes (mainly to sopport new features in the base game)

 ## Source Code